 Future economic benefits are the future wages or salary you have yet to earn.
 And when you borrow the money, you are operating on the assumption; you will earn this money in the future.
 This is an explicit action to prevent your future self from enjoying that money because you currently want that stuff.

 To a Third Party

 Someone else is getting your money.
-You have made a promise to give someone else your future money.
-Money you haven’t earned and haven’t received.
-As I write this there are a lot of people who not long ago held the reasonable assumption their future economic benefits, ie earnings from their job, would continue.
-This assumption for many is looking less and less stable as our current economic problems unfold.
+You have made a promise to give someone else your future money—the money you haven’t earned and haven’t received.
+As I write this, many people who not long ago held the reasonable assumption their future economic benefits, i.e. earnings from their job, would continue.
+This assumption, for many, is looking less and less stable as our current economic problems unfold.